auxmoney/avro-php/README.md

 ## Contribution

 Contributions are welcome!
 If you find a bug or want to suggest a new feature, feel free to open an issue or submit a pull request.

-The code under the `apache` directory is a copy of the original Apache Avro library, and should have only minimal changes to adapt it to the new features.
-The code under the `src` directory is the new code added by this library.

-The branch `upstream` is used to track the original Apache Avro library, and the branch `master` is used to track the changes made by this library.

-To retrieve changes from the original library, you can use the shell script `update-upstream.sh`.

 ## License